meysamhadeli/problem-details/README.md

   </div>
 </div>

-ProblemDetails create a standardized error payload to client, when we have a unhandle error. for implement this aproach we use [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) to map our error to standard problem details response. it's a json or xml format that helps to defines a machine-readable details of errors in a http response to avoid the need to define new error response formats for http apis.
+ProblemDetails create a standardized error payload to client, when we have an unhandled error.
+For implement this approach, we use [RFC 7807 (https://datatracker.ietf.org/doc/html/rfc7807) standard to map our error to standard problem details response.
+It's a JSON or XML format that help us to defines machine-readable details of errors in an HTTP response to avoid the need to define new error response formats for HTTP APIs.

 ## Installation